13 Mar Stretch your Hip Flexors they say….. Are they tight? Or are they in fact weak?

 Scenario 2: Our hip flexors are supposed to be one of the most active muscles in our legs when we run.
 In fact when we run fast, they are the most active muscle!
 If their strength and capacity is reduced, do you think you’re going to be able to run as effectively as you would like?
 Probably not!
 Weakness in your hip flexors creates extra load in the surrounding musle groups such as your quads, adductors and calves in order to get you to that speed you’re trying to run at and as per scenario 1, our glutes which should be the driving chain when we run, often also aren’t working like they should.
 The body therefore compensates and this can lead to a plethora of injuries and issues throughout the lower body.

-WANT TO FIX YOUR HIP FLEXOR PAIN?
-CLICK HERE TO BOOK AN APPOINTMENT TODAY!
+WANT TO FIX YOUR HIP FLEXOR TIGHTNESS?
+CLICK HERE TO BOOK AN APPOINTMENT!

 How do you fix it!